-Another Round Of Heavy Downpours Forecast Inland
+Another Round of Heavy Downpours Forecast Inland

-RIVERSIDE (CNS) – The Inland Empire will be in the grip of another winter storm packing heavy rain, arriving Tuesday, with flash flooding possible in some locations, according to the National Weather Service.
+RIVERSIDE (CNS) – The Inland Empire will be in the grip of another winter storm packing heavy rain and gusty winds, arriving Tuesday, with flash flooding possible in some locations, according to the National Weather Service.

 “A trough of low pressure with an associated atmospheric river will bring widespread precipitation, along with gusty westerly winds, in the mountains and deserts, beginning Tuesday and going through Wednesday,” NWS officials said.
 “Rain is expected to spread across the area Tuesday and Tuesday night, then decrease from the northwest Wednesday afternoon and evening.”